Review of Acana Singles Dry Dog Food

-Acana Singles Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Acana Singles Dog Food receives the Advisor’s top rating of 5 stars.

-The Acana Singles product line includes 5 grain-free dry dog foods.
+The Acana Singles product line includes the 6 dry dog foods listed below.

-Acana Singles Duck and Pear Formula was selected to represent the other products in the line for this review.
+Acana Singles Duck and Pear was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Deboned duck, duck meal, duck liver, sweet potato, whole chickpeas, duck fat, whole lentils, lentil fiber, pollock oil, whole pears, natural duck flavor, duck cartilage, whole pumpkin, whole cranberries, salt, choline chloride, taurine, vitamin E supplement, dried kelp, zinc proteinate, mixed tocopherols (preservative), freeze-dried duck liver, niacin, thiamine mononitrate, riboflavin, calcium pantothenate, pyridoxine hydrochloride, folic acid, vitamin B12 supplement, copper proteinate, vitamin A acetate, vitamin D3 supplement, turmeric, citric acid (preservative), rosemary extract, dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium animalis fermentation product, dried Lactobacillus casei fermentation product

 The first ingredient in this dog food is duck.
 Although it is a quality item, raw duck contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is duck meal.
 Duck meal is considered a meat concentrate and contains nearly 300% more protein than fresh duck.